ArjunNandkishorTiwari/webapp/README.md

 1. Clone this repo locally
 2. Use cd command on terminal to reach webapp directory
 3. run npm install to install all the dependencies
+4. npm test for unit testing
-4. run "npm run start" command on the terminal
+5. run "npm run start" command on the terminal